georgegognadze/awesome-resources/README.md

 + <a href="http://www.finchrobot.com/" target="_blank"> Finch </a> The Finch was designed to allow students to write richly interactive programs.
 On-board features include: Light, temperature, and obstacle sensors, Accelerometers, Motors, Buzzer, Full-color beak LED, Pen mount for drawing capability, Plugs into USB port - no batteries required. :moneybag:
 + <a href="http://www.sphero.com/education/" target="_blank"> Sphero </a>  SPRK makes the skills of the future approachable and practical.
 And most importantly, fun.
 Learn: Drag and drop C-based block programming, Block programming in your Chrome browser, Programming with visual macros and more! :moneybag:
 + <a href="https://www.makewonder.com/" target="_blank"> Wonder </a> Home of Dash and Dot, robots that you can code. :moneybag:
++ <a href="http://johnny-five.io">Johnny Five</a> Johnny-Five is the JavaScript Robotics & IoT Platform. :arrows_counterclockwise:

 #### Make your own games or apps